Organization of News Ombudsmen

 The Organization of News Ombudsmen and Standards Editors (ONO) is a modern, international non-profit organization.
 ONO membership comprises news ombudsman, readers' representatives and standards editors from around the world, working online, in print, in television and radio.
-All are individuals who work for professional news organizations such as the BBC, the Guardian, CBC, the ABC and SBS in Australia and the Hindu in India.
+All are individuals who work for professional news organizations such as the BBC, The Guardian, CBC, the ABC and SBS in Australia and The Hindu in India.
 Editorial standards editors work to maintain ethical practice in their newsrooms, while ombudsmen or reader representatives attempt to find mutually satisfactory solutions to complaints about coverage.
 Both standards editors and ombudsmen seek to explain the workings of journalism to their audiences.

 Since its inception in 1980, ONO has built an active cohort of European, Scandinavian, British, South American, Indian, Australian and Canadian editorial standards and editorial complaints handling executives.
 It is also working to strengthen relationships with the Asian news media who share its editorial principles of independence, fairness, balance and accuracy.

 Purposes of ONO

-The official web site of ONO states that it is:
+The official website of ONO states that it is:

 "Dedicated to protecting and enhancing quality journalism by encouraging respectful and truthful discourse about journalism’s practices and purposes."

 The Organization of News Ombudsmen and Standards Editors is a best practice organisation, encouraging reliable editorial standards processes and effective editorial complaints handling mechanisms.